Donal1999/fpga-vga-verilog-/index.md

 ---
-layout: home
+Layout: home
-title: FPGA VGA Driver Project
+Title: FPGA VGA Driver Project
-tags: fpga vga verilog
+Tags: fpga vga verilog
 Autor: Dónal Ó Maoilchiaráin
 ---
+This is a blog I wrote to document my VGA driver project for System on Chip Design and Verification.

 Add a short welcome message or introduction here.
 Aim to get the viewer interested in what follows!
 Guideline: 1 or 2 sentences.